 1. Visit the University's exam support website

 Familiarising yourself with the exam support website can help you be prepared for exams.
-It has a wealth of information and advice from links to exam timetables, room finders, and past papers, what to do if you miss an exam or assessment, study tips, support services you can access, study spaces, etc. It's a one stop shop for all things exams!
+It has a wealth of information and advice including links to exam timetables and past papers, what to do if you miss an exam or assessment, study tips, support services you can access, study spaces, etc. It's a one stop shop for all things exams!
 You can find the site here.

 2. Make a study plan and set goals